sindile/openforestrytemplate/README.md

 *assets - physical assets like gates, fences, culverts
 *roads - roads with the type of road
 *stands - stands that will be managed
+*property - polygon describing the outline of the property that contains the stands